Speech Language Pathology - Main Campus

 Speech-Language Evaluations and Treatment

-Speech-Language Pathologists at The UVM Medical Center offer the latest diagnostic tests and procedures.
-We help patients regain and improve speech and communication skills, so they can function as independently as possible.
-In cases where it may not be possible for patients to perform certain skills, we focus on patient and family education and work to compensate for the loss of ability or function.
+Speech-Language Pathologists at The UVM Medical Center offer the latest diagnostic tests, procedures and treatment.
+We help patients address difficulties related to speech, swallowing and communication skills, so they can function as independently as possible.
+In cases where it may not be possible for patients to perform certain skills, we focus on patient and family education and helping patients to develop compensatory strategies for the loss of ability or function.

 The Loud Crowd support group is available for those who have completed the SpeakOUT!
 Program.
 Due to COVID-19, we offer it through remote access only.
 Patients need access to the Internet in order to participate.